SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 npm i chai@4.X jest jest-junit @voitanos/jest-preset-spfx-react16 -D
 ```

+> [!NOTE]
+> Projects generated on SharePoint Framework 1.7.1 and earlier rely on React version 15.
+If you are using React 15, you need to install @voitanos/jest-preset-spfx-react15 instead.
+For other Frameworks (Knockout, ...) you might need to install a different preset instead.

 You also need to configure Jest, to do so create a file `config/jest.config.json` and add the following content.

 ```JSON